Our team are here to answer your questions over WhatsApp, email & phone.

 Costa Rica

-A tropical paradise where you’ll work to support the fragile ecosystems and with indigenous communities on access to education and sanitation.
+Explore this tropical paradise and work to help fragile ecosystems and with indigenous communities.

 South Africa